ironbee/ironbee/predicate/frontend.md

 The Lua Front End provides an API for easy construction of Predicate expressions.

-To use, simply load `ibmod_predicate` and make use of the functions in the `Predicate` table.
-If you are using it outside of IronBee, then load `predicate.lua` as a module.
+The easiest way to use in IronBee is via waggle.
+Add `predicate(...)` to your signatures and then `LuaInclude` the file.
+Predicate will be available as both `P` and `Predicate`.
+Be sure to load `ibmod_predicate` before the `LuaInclude`.
+If you are using it outside of IronBee, then load `../lua/ironbee/predicate.lua` as a module.

 Examples
 --------